tonethar/IGME-330-Spring-2022/projects/p1-final.md

 ## IV.
 Rubric (DRAFT - still needs tweaking/simplification)

 - Note: All requirements from previous checkpoints are still in effect, and you will lose points for not meeting them

-Your project will be graded on the following criteria:
+- Your project will be graded on the following criteria
+- Also, be sure to carefully read the requirements above for an exact description of what is required (for example, requirement #2 details how UI state is to be stored under a single "key")

 | Criteria | Weight | Your Score |
 | -------- | ------ | ---------- |